Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Instructions

-- Line a large, dark baking sheet with parchment paper.
-With clean hands, roll ⅛ of the dough (about 2 tablespoons) into a ball.
+• Line a large, dark baking sheet with parchment paper.
+Using clean hands, roll about 1-1½ tablespoons of dough into a ball, which is roughly one eighth of the total dough.

 Notes